Reservoir safety: Reservoirs (Safety Provisions) Act 1930

-This Act entered the statute book following the coupled failure of two reservoirs in North Wales.
+The Reservoirs (Safety Provisions) Act 1930 (20 & 21 Geo.
+5. c.
+51) entered the statute book following the coupled failure of two reservoirs in North Wales.
 Llyn Eigiau and the Coedty Reservoir were two relatively small reservoirs.
 On a wet November night, Eigiau failed and the out-wash overwhelmed Coedty 2.5 miles downstream.
 Sixteen villagers in Dolgarrog were killed.

-The new Act applied to reservoirs holding more than 5 e6impgal and mandated that construction had to be supervised by a qualified engineer and the filling of the reservoir also had to be supervised and certified.
+The new act applied to reservoirs holding more than 5 e6impgal and mandated that construction had to be supervised by a qualified engineer and the filling of the reservoir also had to be supervised and certified.
 It also set out for the first time an inspection requirement that every qualifying reservoir had to be inspected every ten years by an engineer included on a published list or panel of engineers.
 These panels were compiled by the relevant Secretary of State in liaison with the president of the Institution of Civil Engineers.
-Since the Act came into force no lives have been lost in any reservoir or dam failure in the UK.
+Since the act came into force no lives have been lost in any reservoir or dam failure in the UK.

 Reservoirs Act 1975

 Despite the success of the 1930 act, further legislation was brought onto the statute books with the Reservoirs Act 1975 (c.
 23).
 The new legislation recognised that more significant people were involved in the design and construction of a dam and the impoundment and it assigned accountabilities to those identified players.
 It also raised the volume threshold to 25 e3m3 and "provides the legal framework within which qualified civil engineers make technical decisions."

 It also introduced the roles of supervising engineer and enforcement authority – a role assigned to the appropriate local authority.
-However, implementation of the Act took from 10 to 12 years so it was not fully implemented until 1987.
+However, implementation of the act took from 10 to 12 years so it was not fully implemented until 1987.
 In 2004 the role of enforcement authority in England and Wales was reassigned to the Environment Agency.